Skip to Content

 Some foods reduce iron absorption.
 For example, commercial black or pekoe teas contain substances that bind to dietary iron so it cannot be used by the body.

 Children between age 1 and 4 grow rapidly.
 This uses up iron in the body.
-Children of this age should be given iron-fortified foods or iron supplements.
+Children of this age should be given iron-fortified foods or an iron supplement.

 TOO MUCH IRON